samsquire/ideas4/README.md

 Or decide what the behaviour should be.

+ * For files it would be what to write to the file, what locations to look for?
+ * For containers it would be pull strategy, image name, sidecar, volumes

 Take Kubernetes for example, each field in the YAML causes a slightly different behaviour but YAML is arguably the wrong data structure for deciding an imperative operation.

  * What I want to see is the overall loop and customise parts of the loops.